+#.EXE-APPLI-CODE

-#.EXE-APPLI-CODE Application (byte)code must be protected against unauthorized execution.
+Application (byte)code must be protected against unauthorized execution.
 This concerns (1) invoking a method outside the scope of the accessibility rules provided by the access modifiers of the Java programming language ([JAVASPEC]§6.6); (2) jumping inside a method fragment or interpreting the contents of a data memory area as if it was executable code.; (3) unauthorized execution of a remote method from the CAD (if the TOE provides JCRMI functionality).

+#.EXE-JCS-CODE

-#.EXE-JCS-CODE Java Card System bytecode must be protected against unauthorized execution.
+Java Card System bytecode must be protected against unauthorized execution.
 Java Card System bytecode includes any code of the Java Card RE or API.
 This concerns (1) invoking a method outside the scope of the accessibility rules provided by the access modifiers of the Java programming language ([JAVASPEC]§6.6); (2) jumping inside a method fragment or interpreting the contents of a data memory area as if it was executable code.
-Note that execute access to native code of the Java data and code between packages (that is, controlled execution contexts) as well as between packages and the JCRE context.
-An applet shall not read, write, compare a piece of data belonging to an applet that is not in the same context, or execute one of the methods of an applet in another context without its authorization.

-Card System and applications is the concern of #.NATIVE.
+Note that execute access to native code of the Java Card System and applications is the concern of #.NATIVE.